ZhiangChen/rock_detection_3d/unsupervised_rock_detection_3d/README.md

 1. **Initialization**:

-    * Configure the RegionGrowingSegmentation class with the point cloud and segmentation parameters such as voxel size, number of neighbors, smoothness threshold, distance threshold, and curvature threshold.
+    - Configure the RegionGrowingSegmentation class with the point cloud and segmentation parameters such as voxel size, number of neighbors, smoothness threshold, distance threshold, and curvature threshold.
-    * Downsample the point cloud using a voxel grid to reduce computation.
+    - Downsample the point cloud using a voxel grid to reduce computation.
-    * Estimate normals for the downsampled point cloud to use in segmentation criteria.
+    - Estimate normals for the downsampled point cloud to use in segmentation criteria.
 Normals are oriented consistently for reliable dot product calculations.
-    * Build a KD-Tree for efficient neighbor searches.
+    - Build a KD-Tree for efficient neighbor searches.

 2. **Seed Selection**:

-    * Compute the bounding box of the point cloud to find the geometric bounds.
+    - Compute the bounding box of the point cloud to find the geometric bounds.
-    * Determine the centroid of the bounding box in the x and y dimensions.
+    - Determine the centroid of the bounding box in the x and y dimensions.
-    * Identify the point with the highest z value near the centroid, representing a potential rock seed.
+    - Identify the point with the highest z value near the centroid, representing a potential rock seed.
-    * Identify the lowest point in the bounding box, representing a potential terrain seed.
+    - Identify the lowest point in the bounding box, representing a potential terrain seed.

 3. **Region Growing**:

-    * Precompute neighbors for each point within the specified distance threshold to speed up segmentation.
+    - Precompute neighbors for each point within the specified distance threshold to speed up segmentation.
-    * Initialize regions from the selected seed points (highest point for rocks, bottommost point for terrain).
+    - Initialize regions from the selected seed points (highest point for rocks, bottommost point for terrain).
-    * Expand regions from seeds by evaluating neighbors based on the segmentation criteria (normal vector smoothness and curvature):
+    - Expand regions from seeds by evaluating neighbors based on the segmentation criteria (normal vector smoothness and curvature):
-        * Start with the seed point in a queue.
+        - Start with the seed point in a queue.
-        * For each point, evaluate its neighbors based on the segmentation criteria.
+        - For each point, evaluate its neighbors based on the segmentation criteria.
-        * Check if neighbors meet the smoothness and curvature thresholds.
+        - Check if neighbors meet the smoothness and curvature thresholds.
 If they do, add them to the current region and the queue.
-        * Assign labels to points based on the region they belong to.
+        - Assign labels to points based on the region they belong to.
 4. **Post Processing**:

-    * Perform conditional label propagation to assign labels to remaining unlabeled points based on majority labels of their neighbors.
+    - Perform conditional label propagation to assign labels to remaining unlabeled points based on majority labels of their neighbors.
-    * Color the segmented point cloud for visualization by assigning different colors to different regions (e.g., red for rocks, blue for terrain).
+    - Color the segmented point cloud for visualization by assigning different colors to different regions (e.g., red for rocks, blue for terrain).
-    * Visualize the segmented point cloud to assess the regions' boundaries.
+    - Visualize the segmented point cloud to assess the regions' boundaries.

 #### Mathematical Definitions

-* **Smoothness**: Smoothness is evaluated using the dot product between the normal of a point and the normals of its second-order neighbors.
+- **Smoothness**: Smoothness is evaluated using the dot product between the normal of a point and the normals of its second-order neighbors (neighbors of neighbors).
 For a point $`( p )`$ with normal $`( \mathbf{n}_p )`$, and its second-order neighbors $`( q )`$ with normals $`( \mathbf{n}_q )`$:

   $$\ Smoothness = \min \left( \mathbf{n}_p \cdot \mathbf{n}_q \right)$$

   where $`\cdot`$ denotes the dot product.
 We use the minimum value to ensure that we capture the maximum deviation, helping to avoid over-inclusion of points in densely packed clouds.

-* **Curvature**: Curvature is computed using the cross product of vectors formed by the difference between neighbor normals and the current normal.
+- **Curvature**: Curvature is computed using the cross product of vectors formed by the difference between neighbor normals and the current normal.
 For a point $`( p )`$ with normal $`( \mathbf{n}_p )`$, and its neighbors $`( q_i )`$ with normals $`( \mathbf{n}_{q_i})`$:

   $$\
   Curvature = \frac{1}{k} \sum_{i=1}^k \left\| \mathbf{n}_{q_i} \times (\mathbf{n}_{q_i} - \mathbf{n}_p) \right\| $$